 Exercises A list of Exercises is given at the end of this document.
 Exercises are to be handed in to your TA and will be graded selectively; 50 points are allotted for a discussion score.
-I will email the class the dates, generally on Friday, on which exercises are due the following Friday.
+I will email the class at the end of each week to tell you which exercise sets are due on the following Thursday.
 In the discussion sections you can get your questions on the exercises answered.
 I have given you a minimal list of exercises; there are many other similar exercises in the book that you can choose to do if you want more to practice on.
 These exercises are to help you learn the material, reinforce the new concepts, and develop technique in problem-solving.
 If you don't do these exercises, then when it comes time for the in-class exams, you won't have the experience and facility to complete the exams in the allotted time.
 The exams will be constructed with the assumption that you have practiced with the exercises and have become proficient and efficient in doing them.